wkolowski/Type-Theory-Wishlist/README.md

 & root of A
 & l    of BHeap
 & r    of BHeap
-& okl  of OK root l
+& okl  of OK R root l
-& okr  of OK root r
+& okr  of OK R root r

 and